morrisontom/sitefidelity/README.md

 If interested in the actual calculation of site fidelity, it is written as a function in the 'iyd.R' file.

-If interested in predictability metrics, they are written as function in 'CTime.R' and 'CSpace.R' files.
+If interested in predictability metrics, they are written as function in 'CTime.R' and 'functions/Cspace.R' files.

 Contact: <thomas.morrison@glasgow.ac.uk>